 The successful applicant will demonstrate many of the same qualities that Marilyn demonstrated such as: commitment to improving the stock plan profession, public service, integrity, enthusiasm, energetic approach, and passion for the importance of obtaining the CEP designation.
 The selection committee includes at least one professional who knew Marilyn, as well as a representative from Santa Clara University.
 The selection committee and process is to be managed by the CEPI Advisory Board.

-- 250-400 word summary statement of your long-term professional goals relevant to the equity compensation field and why obtaining a CEP designation is important to you.
+- 250-400 word summary statement of your long-term professional goals relevant to the equity compensation field and why obtaining the CEP designation is important to you

-A completed application package should be delivered by August 15th or the following Monday, if the 15th falls on a weekend.
-All application documents must be in English.
+A completed application should be submitted online by August 15th or the following Monday, if the 15th falls on a weekend.
+All application information must be provided in English.
 The Marilyn J. Perkins Claassen Memorial Scholarship will be awarded each summer, beginning in 2007, with the recipient to be notified by September 1 in order to begin preparing for the November exam.

 Launched in 2003 as the first accounting solution in the world for stock based compensation, OPTRACK (www.optrack.net) is a fully secure, web-based solution that keeps track of all activities related to employee stock options and other types of equity instruments in real time for public and private companies.
 OPTRACK delivers administration, valuation, expensing, reporting, disclosures for Canada, U.S. and IFRS, outsourcing solutions and brokerage services.
 OPTRACK provides valuation, accounting and expensing methods that fully comply with the guidelines of CICA 3870, ASC-718 (FAS123(R)) and IFRS-2 compliant option expensing.
 OPTRACK is relied on for its completeness and accuracy of stock based compensation accounting by approximately 900 companies in Canada, United Kingdom, United States and all over the world.